 The Ask

-This is my goal—I’m running the 2025 Chicago Marathon via a charity (World Vision), and making (finally finishing, actually) a book of poems, writings, photos.
-Included in that book is a really special photo series that specifically gives insight to the near-death experience that was my stabbing (more details below).
+These are my two goals—1.
+I’m running the 2025 Chicago Marathon in October via a charity (World Vision), and 2. making (finally finishing, actually) a book of poems, writings, and photos.
+Included in that book is a really special photo art series that specifically gives insight to the near-death experience that was my stabbing (more details below).

-Under the “Chicago Marathon 2025” (below) header, you’ll find a link to donate directly to World Vision via my profile towards my fundraising goal of $3,000.
-If this goal is already met, please consider donating via Venmo.
+1. Under the “Chicago Marathon - October 2025” (below) header, you’ll find a link to donate directly to World Vision via my profile towards my fundraising goal of $3,000.
+If this goal is already met, please consider donating via the Venmo, PayPal, Zelle info below.

-If you look under the “Sober - A Book of Poems, Writings, and Photos” (below), you’ll see a QR code or link to my Venmo.
-This link is to help facilitate all of the costs of developing, printing, shipping the books, along with any other donations you might be inclined to give (that will likely go to PT appointments, new running sneakers, a sleep study, and everything else I was hoping to address with a positive jury verdict).
+2. If you look under the “Sober - A Book of Poems, Writings, and Photos” (below), you’ll see donation/payment info below.
+These donations will help facilitate all of the costs of developing, printing, shipping the books.
+Book orders #7, #19, and #25 will be slightly different and extra special ;)(Any extra donations, even if you don’t want to purchase a book, will likely go to PT appointments, new running sneakers, a sleep study, and everything else I was hoping to address with a positive jury verdict).

 2025 Chicago Marathon x Book Release